Uri3n/Process-Poltergeisting/README.md

 # Process-Poltergeisting
 ## A PoC That Uses A Windows File Stream Exploit To Perform A Variation Of Process Ghosting.

+# Important
+This directory contains a resource that the MSVC compiler builds into the project.
+This resource is a custom Portable Executable file with special page permissions set for it's .text section.
+It's used by the PoC as a decoy to write the calculator payload into.
+If you don't feel comfortable running something like this on your computer (understandable, since you can't verify the file's contents) feel free to test the PoC on a VM, or, implement the technique for yourself.
+You'll need a PE file with RWX permissions on it's .text section, which I go over in the writeup linked in the README.
+Best of luck to you.

 # Background
 **Process Ghosting** is a technique that has been around for quite some time.
 Long story short, it involves writing a malicious PE file into a temp file on disk,